Roatán

 Roatán ([ro.aˈtan]) is an island in the Caribbean, about 65 km off the northern coast of Honduras.
-It is located between the islands of Utila and Guanaja, and is the largest of the Bay Islands of Honduras.
+The largest of the Bay Islands of Honduras, it is located between the islands of Utila and Guanaja.
+It is approximately 59 km long, and less than 8 km across at its widest point.
+The island consists of two municipalities: José Santos Guardiola in the east and Roatán, including the Cayos Cochinos, in the west.
 The island was formerly known in English as Ruatan and Rattan.